NativeMoment/BackendInterview/README.md

     DELETE — D(elete)
     ```

-4. This able serch and filter.
+4. Enable able serch and filter function.

-5. Genarate Test Scipt for test API.
+5. Genarate Test Scipt for testing API.

 ------------------------------------

-#### Task 2 [ REST API ]
+#### Task 5 [ REST API ]
-## Problem Description
+##### Zombie Test Description

 ZSSN (Zombie Survival Social Network).
-The world as we know it has fallen into an apocalyptic scenario.
+The world as we know has fallen into an apocalyptic scenario.
 A laboratory-made virus is transforming human beings and animals into zombies, hungry for fresh flesh.

 You, as a zombie resistance member (and the last survivor who knows how to code), was designated to develop a system to share resources between non-infected humans.